seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

 * ``DType.type`` is the associated scalar type.  ``dtype.type`` will be a class attribute and the current ``dtype.type`` field considered deprecated.
-This may be relaxed if a usecase arises.
+This may be relaxed if a use-case arises.

 Additionally, existing methods (and C-side fields) will be provided, although fields such as the "kind" and and "char" may be set to invalid values on